nexus-uw/paisley/README.md

 landing page for new folks
 postgres db ?
-to make high availablity feed fetcher will have to use queue + workers (eventually)
+to make high availablity feed fetcher will have to use queue + workers (eventually) switch feed id to guid instead of int (people cant peak at other's feeds without knowing the id)